 Ericssion T28 – The real sleek and designer phone of that time.
 Just like how iPhone showed us how mobile phone is an art.
 Almost any working professional owns one and also teenagers who want to impress girls.

-Motorola StarTac – Motorola introduced the 1st clamshell phone and it claimed its place in history.
+Motorola StarTac – History will always have a place for this.
+Motorola introduced the 1st clamshell phone and it claimed its place in history.
 I think its the action of opening up the “clam” to answer the call that makes owning this phone so special.
+In recent years, this model has been revived for that old “school” feel.

 Nokia 3210 – It may not be the smallest or lightest, but Nokia 3210 is the most fun!
 Targeting the youth, it was a must have accessory if any kid wants to look cool.
 Youth nowadays bends over their phone playing different games, but youth in 90s bend over to play only…..SNAKE!